-In this video, students and educators will learn why gratitude is a useful tool to help us cope with stress, how we can practice gratitude, and you'll hear thoughts about gratitude from students.
+In this video, students and educators will learn why gratitude is a useful tool to help us cope with stress, and how we can practice gratitude.
+You will also hear examples of gratitude from students your age.

 Links to view virtual field trip: